Scott Glasgow

+Scott Glasgow (born c.
+1976) is an American film composer, conductor, and musician known for his work on numerous feature films and other visual media.
+He has composed scores for a variety of genres, including science fiction, horror, and action films, and has been recognized for his ability to blend traditional orchestral elements with contemporary production techniques.

+Education and career

-Scott Glasgow is a Hollywood-based musical composer.
-He has a Bachelor of Music from California State University, Northridge and a Master of Music from the San Francisco Conservatory of Music in 2001 where he was a student of Conrad Susa.
+Glasgow has a Bachelor of Music from California State University, Northridge and a Master of Music from the San Francisco Conservatory of Music in 2001 where he was a student of Conrad Susa.
 He studied with John Corigliano at the Aspen Music Festival 2002 and was in the ASACP Film Scoring program in 2004.
 Since 2005 has made his career as a film composer with over 20+ studio features to date.
 He also teaches at the university level, with classes in film scoring at CSUN California State University, Northridge and UCLA University of California, Los Angeles.
 He has contributed addition music to films, TV and games including video games DC Universe Online, TV shows HBO Curb Your Enthusiasm and CBS 60 Minutes and feature films Captain America: Civil War.

+In 2018, the Dallas Chamber Symphony commissioned Glasgow to write an original musical score for Our Hospitality starring Buster Keaton.
+It premiered during a concert screening at Moody Performance Hall on October 13, 2018 with Richard McKay conducting.